 - Waist – Measure the shirt around the waist area, where the shirt would be around your belly button.

 - Back Length – Place the shirt face down on a table and straighten out one of the arms.
-Find the centre point where the base of the collar joins the rest of the shirt.
+Find the center point where the base of the collar joins the rest of the shirt.
 Measure from here to bottom of the shirt.

 Can’t find what you’re looking for?
 Try the shirt search engine to find a shirt that fits you.